cedadev/jasmin-workshop/exercises/ex04/README.md

 > 1. Where can you find out more about the software environments available on JASMIN?

-The JASMIN Help pages include an article about [software on JASMIN](https://help.jasmin.ac.uk/article/273-software-on-jasmin#common-software).
+The JASMIN Help pages include an article about [software on JASMIN](https://help.jasmin.ac.uk/docs/software-on-jasmin/software-overview/).
 This includes links to details of the "jaspy" and other software environments.

 > 2. Can you find out which other packages are available within the "jaspy" environment?

-The "jaspy" environments are listed on our [jaspy Help page](https://help.jasmin.ac.uk/article/4729-jaspy-envs).
+The "jaspy" environments are listed on our [jaspy help page](https://help.jasmin.ac.uk/docs/software-on-jasmin/jaspy-envs/).
 You can follow links from there to find out about the different "jaspy" environments and the packages, and versions, they include.